codingbyfreddish/Portfolio-Project-2/README.md

 ## Design

 ### Colour Scheme
 * My mentor from [CI](https://codeinstitute.net) gave me the idea for the random gradient linear effect behind the quotes.
 The background is blueish/grayish and yellow "rose pedal"-template.
+The letters are classic black except for the quotes themself, they are bonewhite.

 ### Typography
 * For this pages the fonts are Lato and Playfair Display.
 Playfair Display for the quotes and Lato for everything els.
 I choose Lato because of the modern/stylish way it looks and Playfair Display for the quotes because of the more classic look.

 ### Wireframes
-* Wireframeswise i wanted to with something simple and pragmatic, to focus on the quiz-part itself.
+* Wireframeswise i wanted to go with something simple and pragmatic, to focus on the quiz-part itself.
 <br>
 <img src="assets/images/wireframe_main.png" width="25%"><img src="assets/images/wireframe_quiz.png" width="25%">